SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/writing_modules.md

 <p class="warning"><strong>Tip:</strong>
 Modules are really not needed by workflow developers since most will simply want to run a Bash command as a step rather than writing a custom Java program as a Module for a given step.
-These directions are intended primarly for core SeqWare developers that wish to extend core SeqWare.
+These directions are intended primarily for core SeqWare developers that wish to extend core SeqWare.
 </p>

 Modules are small Java objects that wrap one or more tools, typically command